EEGKit/openvibe-designer/plugins/visualization/ovp-advanced-visualization/doc/boxes/Doc_BoxAlgorithm_3DTomographicVisualization.rst

 Matrix
 ~~~~~~

-This box expects a source current density power stream coming from :ref:`Doc_BoxAlgorithm_XLORETA`, ie matrices of :math:`V =` 2394 channels, one value per voxel of the reconstruction.
+This box expects a source current density power stream coming from a LORETA transformation, ie matrices of :math:`V =` 2394 channels, one value per voxel of the reconstruction.

 .. _Doc_BoxAlgorithm_3DTomographicVisualization_Settings: